Montana/citas-protocol/README.md

 [![Build Status](https://app.travis-ci.com/Montana/citas-protocol.svg?branch=master)](https://app.travis-ci.com/Montana/citas-protocol)

 The **CITAS** Protocol is a Protocol invented by me using Travis CI, it's a lot like SCRUM, but using Travis CI. **CITAS** stands for **Controlling Integrations Through Application Services**.
 Here's the full flow of CITAS when perfomed properly.
-You must have something that checks your shellcode, I've attached something called `shellchecker`, this is to minimize confusion in how an error occurs.
+You must have something that checks your shellcode, I've attached something called `shellchecker`, this is to minimize confusion in how an error occurs:

 ```bash
 #!/bin/bash